Getting Started Guide

 The number of URLs that are affected is updated in real-time during the crawl for most filters and you can click on them to be taken directly to the relevant tab and filter.

-Explore these hints and if you’re unsure about the meaning of a tab or filter, just refer to our user guide.
+Explore these hints and if you’re unsure about the meaning of an issue, just refer to the in-app descriptions in the issues tab or our user guide.

 You’re able to export all data into spread sheets from the crawl.
 Simply click the ‘export’ button in the top left hand corner to export data from the top window tabs and filters.